Register | Log In

 Auctions are a different beast so if you’re thinking of participating, be sure to (1) read the auction terms thoroughly (buyers do not have many of protections afforded to them as with a normal purchase transaction), (2) attend the “how to” session and/or (3) utilize the services of a buyer’s agent who can provide guidance, knowledge of auction procedures and buyer representation through the process.
 Note, if you tour the units on your own, you may not be eligible to your own representation if you decide to bid and purchase a unit.

-Ben Kakimoto is a condo marketing specialist and publisher of The Seattle Condo Blog.
-Ben's focus is urban residential properties in Seattle's metropolitan core.
-Contact Ben to learn more about the Seattle condo and loft real estate market.
-Find Ben on Google+, Twitter and Facebook.
+About the Author: Ben Kakimoto is a Seattle condo and urban real estate marketing & listing specialist.
+Contact Ben to learn more about the Seattle condo and loft real estate market or about buying or selling a Seattle area condo.
+Find Ben on Twitter and Facebook. .

 1. Craig Truzzi says: